Clastify logo

 Reading: 640-720

-Loyola Marymount University has an average SAT score of 1349, with a 25th percentile score of 1280 and a 75th percentile score of 1430.
-For the SAT Math component, the 25th percentile is 620 and the 75th percentile is 730.
-In the Evidence-Based Reading and Writing (ERW) section, the 25th percentile score is 640, while the 75th percentile score is 720.
-Approximately 69% of students submitting their applications provided SAT scores.
+Loyola Marymount University reports an average SAT score of 1349, with the 25th percentile at 1280 and the 75th percentile at 1400.
+For the math component, the 25th percentile is 620 and the 75th percentile is 710.
+In the evidence-based reading and writing (ERW) section, students in the 25th percentile scored 640, while those in the 75th percentile scored 720.
+Additionally, 18% of students submitted SAT scores as part of their application.

 More Details